safeledger logo

 This is a more common and safer option.
 It gives the Agent authority to perform one or a few specific tasks only.
 For example, it might be used to sell a specific car, close a particular bank account, or handle a single inheritance case.
 The powers are precisely defined to avoid any ambiguity.

 The key difference lies in the scope of authority.
 A POA is not valid in Sharjah unless it has been officially notarized by the Sharjah Judicial Department.
+Know more about different types of Power of Attorney in the UAE with this detailed guide.

 Who Can Grant a Personal POA in Sharjah?